 The DDA has achieved much, he said, most currently extending street lighting north from Lamoreaux Drive to Fifth Third Ballpark.
 “The DDA has accomplished its mission of making something attractive where people want to come," said Homan, noting the DDA’s term expires in 2023.
 “In these last seven years (the DDA) needs to transition from doing projects to making sure the Township has the ability to maintain and use those in the future…we need to plan for how that’s going to happen.”

 Homan graduated from Grand Rapids Christian High School, and then attended Calvin College graduating with an economics major and minors in history and religion.
 He served in the Army for two years, and then attended the University of Washington in Seattle, graduating with a Master’s degree in public administration.
-Homan’s wife Julie is recently deceased.
-She was a registered nurse at Holland Home.
+Homan is married to Karen..
 He has two daughters and a ten year old grandson and said he enjoys spending time with them.

 As vice-president of the West Michigan Whitecaps, Jim Jarecki is all about promoting sports.
 As former president of the DDA, Jarecki is all about promoting a positive business atmosphere in Comstock Park. “(The DDA’s) importance is to continue to establish the business setting in downtown Comstock Park,” said Jarecki, who joined the DDA board in 2008. ”Many people invest their business and lives into this area yet it is still an untapped market.”